Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal

 7. McCoy v.
 Progressive West Insurance Co.
 (2009) 171 Cal.App.4th 785

-McCoy addresses a practice that infuriates policyholders: the insurer that withholds payment on the entire claim because it disputes part of the claim.
+A practice that infuriates policyholders is the insurer that withholds payment on the entire claim because it disputes part of it.
+This is governed not by a single case but by the Fair Claims Settlement Practices Regulations.

 Amadeo is a Ninth Circuit case applying California law, and it provides an important counterpoint to Waller’s genuine dispute doctrine.
 While Waller protects insurers who maintain reasonable positions, Amadeo addresses what happens when the “dispute” is not genuine at all.